 - Skin-sparing mastectomy is performed to remove the interior breast tissue and nipple areolar complex while keeping the external skin.
-The plastic reconstructive surgeon then restores the breast volume within this breast skin envelop.
+The plastic reconstructive surgeon then restores the breast volume within this breast skin envelope.
 The ability to preserve the native breast skin envelop is extremely important in producing natural looking result.

 - Immediate breast reconstruction has a huge positive psychological benefit for the patient who wakes up from the surgery without feeling the loss of body form.

 - It is also more cost effective as a single stage procedure versus delayed reconstruction.